 https://blogs.glowscotland.org.uk/ea/mauchlinepsandecc/

-All children can login to Glow to get free access to Microsoft Word, PowerPoint, Excel etc. Funded by the Scottish Government and managed by Education Scotland, Glow provides a safe, online environment for educators, learners and parents to communicate and collaborate using services such as Glow Blogs, Microsoft Office 365, G Suite and Glow RM Unify Launch Pad.
+All children can login to Glow to get free access to Microsoft Word, PowerPoint, Excel etc. Funded by the Scottish Government and managed by Education Scotland, Glow provides a safe, online environment for educators, learners and parents/carers to communicate and collaborate using services such as Glow Blogs, Microsoft Office 365, G Suite and Glow RM Unify Launch Pad.

-If your child is unsure of their Glow Username and password, please email Mrs Cross:
+If your child is unsure of their Glow username and password, please email Mrs Cross:

-easusan.cross1@glow.sch.uk
+easusan.cross1@eastayrshire.gov.uk